 Bushwig South starts at 2pm Saturday with a line up of non-stop fun until 4am on Mother’s Day.
 There’s NO WAY I can make it through without a disco nap in there somewhere.
 So I’ll start out in my fab new dress and then later change into my mom’s day celebration palazzos before midnight.
 My former fashion insultant turned personal fashion consultant Harry has a couple of ideas on what I can wear with those fantastic pants.
 He’s even offered to pack something from his wardrobe as an option.

 When I asked Harry about wearing some bright eyeshadow, he replied, “Be bold, Mom!
 You’re going to be competing with drag queens, so no matter what you do it won’t look like too much.”
-As for what ever-fashionable Amber will be wearing, I’m sure my looks will fall closer to the Amish end of the fashion scale in comparison.
+As for what the ever-fashionable Mz.
+Amber Alert will be wearing, I’m sure my looks will fall closer to the Amish end of the fashion scale in comparison.
 I may not look as good as the other queens, but I’m sure going to feel like one.

 IF YOU LIKED THIS POST YOU’LL PROBABLY ALSO LIKE THESE: